volumio/docs/docs/00_User_Manual/00_Quick_Start_Guide.md

 ### WEB-UI CONNECTION

 * The UI can be accessed from any device with a browser: Tablets, PC, Mac, Android Phones, iPhones, Smart TVs, Ebook readers etc. Make sure you have the latest versions of their respective browsers.
 For an optimal experience, Google Chrome is suggested.
-* The UI can be accessed by typing Volumio's IP address on your browser.
+* The UI can be accessed by typing Volumio's IP address in your browser.
 To find the IP address you can use:
 - **ANDROID** [FING](https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=it)
 - **iOS** [Net Analyzer](https://play.google.com/store/apps/details?id=net.techet.netanalyzerlite.an&hl=it)
 - **Chrome** [mDNS Browser](https://chrome.google.com/webstore/detail/mdns-browser/kipighjpklofchgbdgclfaoccdlghidp)